Skip to main content

 Alternatives Worth Considering Before You File

-Before filing Chapter 13, evaluate debt settlement (which can resolve unsecured debts in 24-48 months without court supervision), Chapter 7 (if you qualify - faster, cheaper, higher discharge rate), debt management plans through nonprofit credit counseling agencies, and direct negotiation with creditors for hardship programs or temporary payment relief.
+Before filing Chapter 13, evaluate debt settlement (which can resolve unsecured debts without court supervision), Chapter 7 (if you qualify - faster, cheaper, higher discharge rate), debt management plans through nonprofit credit counseling agencies, and direct negotiation with creditors for hardship programs or temporary payment relief.

 Here's what bugs me about how Chapter 13 is usually presented: alternatives either get skipped entirely or get a single paragraph of obligatory mention.
 But for a lot of the people who come to us after researching Chapter 13, there genuinely is a better path.
 So let me give each option the space it deserves.